Premonition, sample chapters 1, 2, 3

 Pain stabbed her left temple, the first sign of migraine.
 Her fingers pressed against the throb as she ran downstairs.
 “Todd, is that you?
 Damn you if it is.”
 A room-to-room search proved fruitless.
 Windows and doors remained secure and nothing had been disturbed.

-She’d rather face a room of demanding clients than confront a paranormal pest alone in the dead of night, though that wasn’t always her way.
+She’d rather face an audience of demanding clients than confront a paranormal pest alone in the dead of night, though that wasn’t always her way.
 She once was so brave.
 So confident.
 So sure of her supernatural skills.
 That old Kate had been gone so long, she scarcely remembered her.
 She inched back upstairs, gripping the rail with hands that had touched spirit.

 I felt his hair.
 Wavy.
 Silky.
 His body pressed against me.
 I know what I felt.